SEBSCHELLI/MH_SciTweets_Heuristics/README.md

 | 361218917303193600 | Teach children to treat animals responsibly do not teach captivity!
 Join us http://t.co/UR15gQPatU #FreeAllCetacea via @FreeAllCetacea     | ['http://www.wdcs.org/']                                     |
 | 712710761240350720 | Violence is a leading cause of death for Americans 10-24 yrs old. @NICHD_NIH research on youth violence prevention https://t.co/9ZD58zGUhI | ['https://1.usa.gov/1q0MqOd/']                               |

+*Please note that in order for the tweets/social media posts to be annotated with the heuristics of categories 1.1 and 1.3, the dataset must include a text column that allows the application of the corresponding heuristics.
+While, to be annotated with the heuristics of the category 1.2, the dataset must contain the urls column for the url related heuristics.*

-*Any other column is moved as is to the output file*
+*The columns from the input file are moved as is to the output files.*

 ## Output Data
 The extracted heuristics are written into the files [data/example_tweets_cat1_heuristics.tsv](data/example_tweets_cat1_heuristics.tsv), [data/example_tweets_cat2_heuristics.tsv](data/example_tweets_cat2_heuristics.tsv), and [data/example_tweets_cat3_heuristics.tsv](data/example_tweets_cat3_heuristics.tsv).